It’s the height of summer and the garden is bursting at the seams with beautiful blooms, wild flowers and wild creatures.

 - Pick flowers for the house and remove dead flower heads on roses, annuals and perennials as they fade to prolong flowering.

-- Take cuttings of early flowering shrubs and clematis.
+- Prune shrubs and climbers that have already flowered.
+Use these prunings to take cuttings of these early flowering shrubs and clematis.

-- Cut back early flowering perennials such as geraniums then feed and water well to encourage new growth and a second flush of flowers.
+- Cut back early flowering perennials such as geraniums and nepeta then feed and water well to encourage new growth and a second flush of flowers.

 - Sow vegetables and salad leaves.